 Ideas and ideologies are class relations.
-The "means of mental production" require the formation of a stratum of "conceptive ideologists,"today represented by highly professionalized and disciplined intellect workers.56 Ideas not only have a class basis; they are fundamental to the class struggle.
-In the modern era, the most powerful ideas mask the ruling class project in the name of Good Science, which delivers truths about Nature and natural law.57 No serious Marxist approach to the history of ideas and ideology can evade this history.
+The "means of mental production" entail the formation of a stratum of "conceptive ideologists," today represented by highly professionalized and disciplined intellect workers (Marx and Engels 1975, 60).
+Ideas not only have a class basis; they are fundamental to the class struggle.
+In the modern era, the most powerful ideas mask the ruling class project in the name of Good Science, which delivers truths about Nature and natural law (Harvey 1974).
+No serious Marxist approach to the history of ideas and ideology can evade this history-or its contemporary valence in the climate crisis.

-In this light, the Anthropocene is not a problem because scholars arrive at different conclusions about the decisive "golden spikes."
-The Anthropocene is a problem because it is a cultural complex that produces knowledge framed explicitly by the ideological demands of the imperial bourgeoisie.
-This is bourgeoisie's return to Nature and the Eternal Conflict.
-The Anthropocene-Industrial complex produces the ideology and policy-oriented programs for the Point One Percent's planetary management.
-It enables the planetary superclass and their house intellectuals to deploy Good Science in pursuit of balancing the costs of climate mitigation and adaptation of the backs and bellies of the global majority.
+In this light, the Anthropocene is not a problem because scholars arrive at different conclusions about the decisive "golden spikes" in the stratigraphic record.
+The Anthropocene is a problem because it is a cultural complex that produces knowledge framed by the ideological demands of the imperial bourgeoisie.
+It is a picture-perfect representation of the double transfer.
+This is the bourgeoisie's return to Nature and the Eternal Conflict in the twenty-first century.
+The Anthropocene-Industrial complex produces the ideology and policy-oriented programs for the Point One Percent's planetary management schemes.
+It enables the planetary superclass and their house intellectuals to deploy Good Science in pursuit of balancing the costs of climate mitigation and adaptation on the backs and bellies of the global majority.
 Hence the Anthropocenists' refusal to name the system and its commitment to the theory of "human-caused" climate change.

 We've read and heard, time and again, that the climate crisis is anthropogenic.
 That's presented as a fact.
 It's not.
-Anthropogenesis - "made by Man" - is an interpretation.
+Anthropogenesis-"made by Man"-is an interpretation (Moore and Antonacci 2025).
 Neither humankind nor human society is responsible for the climate crisis.
-It is capitalism and its ruling classes, and the imperialist bourgeoisie above all.
+It is capitalism and its ruling classes, and the imperialist bourgeoisie above all, that is responsible.
 The climate crisis is not anthropogenic.
 It's capitalogenic.

 That does not minimize the gravity of the climate crisis in geophysical terms.
 Far from it!
 Indeed, I accept those assessments as the basis for arguing that capitalism cannot survive.
 The epochal transformations of the biosphere now in motion undermine capitalism's ability to sustain itself.
-Climate is not everything; but it's impossible to explain anything about contemporary capitalism without it.
-Among the fundamental expressions of climate-class antagonism is the termination of the agricultural revolution model, which first took shape in the early modern Atlantic.
+Climate is not everything.
+But it's impossible to explain anything about contemporary capitalism without it.
+Among the fundamental expressions of the climate-class antagonism is the termination of the agricultural revolution model, which first took shape in the early modern Atlantic.
 The long era of producing more and more food with less and less labor-time has definitively come to an end.

-This and similar historical arguments have been studiously avoided by the High Priests of ecological Marxism.
-When first I read Foster's initial - and totally insane - response to my book, I wondered if he had read all the way to the end?58 (I wonder still.)
-There I affirm the climate crisis as wrapped up in an epochal contradiction irresolvable within capitalism.
+The High Priests of ecological Marxism have studiously avoided this and similar historical arguments.
+When first I read John Bellamy Foster's initial-and somewhat unhinged-response to my book (2016), I wondered: Had he had read all the way to the end?
+(I wonder still.)
+There, in the book's climactic discussion of the end of Cheap Labor and Cheap Food, I affirm the climate crisis as wrapped up in an epochal contradiction irresolvable within capitalism.
+After all the huffing and puffing, it turns out Foster and I agreed on the conclusion and disagreed over the method.
+That's no small thing, but it's hardly a good reason for ex-communication.